michaeljoelphillips/phpls/README.md

 ## Requirements

 PHPLS will only work with Composer projects running PHP7.
 Projects that do not use Composer for autoloading cannot be analyzed by PHPLS.
-PHPLS also expects Composer dependencies to be installed.

 ## Features